haubelerche/A09_WEBSITE_FULLSTACK/README.md

-# README for Fullstack Web Project: A09 Movie Promotion
+Fullstack Web Project: A09 Movie Promotion

-## Project Overview
+## Overview
 🎥 The **A09 Movie Promotion Website** is a fullstack web application designed to promote and provide detailed information about movies.
 The platform caters to both users and administrators, ensuring a rich, personalized user experience and efficient content management capabilities for administrators. 🌟

 ---